d-beniwal/frame_3Dtransform/README.md

 [0,   0,   0,   1]]

+Here (r11, r12, ..., r33) are rotation matrix components, and (tx,ty,tz) are translation vector components.

 <hr />

 ### To validate the algorithm, run the automated validation as below:
 ```bash
 python validate_code.py
 ```
 It automatically checks if the algorithm for coordinate transformation has been implemented correctly or not.
+It works by randomly sampling a set of points in frame 1, then randomly samples rotation angles and frame translation and then calculating points in frame 2 using this known rotation/translation.
+It then computes the transformation matrix using these set of points in frame 1 and 2.
+The frame 2 coordinates are then predicted using frame 1 points and transformation matrix.
+If these predicted frame 2 coordinates match the calculated coordinates (using known rotation/translation), then the transformation matrix is correct.

 <hr />